kbHoward2/GameOfLife/README.md

 `./GameOfLife 0.40 11127`

 ## Settings
-Run the program once to generate the `settings.txt` file.
+Run the program once to generate the `config.txt` file.
 Here you can make changes to the window width, height, seed, and the threshold of cells.

 ## Controls
 [Mouse Left] - Add/Delete Cell.